Is Painting Exterior Brick a Good Idea? Pros, Cons, and Tips

 Does Painting Exterior Brick Affect Home Value?

 A common concern is how painting brick impacts home value.
 This depends on your local housing market and buyer preferences.
-In some markets, painted brick homes are desirable, especially with modern trends.

 In areas valuing traditional brick, painting might reduce appeal.
 Choose neutral colors like white, gray, or black for broader marketability.